OlaoyeDataAnalyst/OlaoyeDataAnalyst/README.md

 ## 👩‍🍳 A Little More About Me

-When I'm not analyzing data, I'm being a full-time mum — which means my hobbies are **cooking, washing, and cleaning** (because someone has to! 😄).
+When I'm not analysing data, I'm being a full-time mum — which means my hobbies are **cooking, washing, and cleaning** (because someone has to! 😄).
 Honestly though, the same care and attention I put into a home-cooked meal is the same energy I bring to every dataset I work on.

 ---

 ## 💬 A Note to Fellow Beginners

-If you made it this far — **thank you! ** 🙏
+If you made it this far — **thank you!** 🙏

 And if you're just starting out like me, I want you to know: **you are not alone**.